minhtrang4078/How-I-create-a-PowerBI-report/README.md

   • Conservative, not ready to change (e.g prefer Excel) • Lack of data culture within a department

-## Process to creat an efficient Power BI report
+## Process to create an efficient Power BI report
 ### Step 1: Understanding a report's purposes
 - Firstly, understand the audience demand: Features combined into a report based on our audience.
 Operational and analytical audiences may required different demands.
 - Next, understand the business problem: for example, which is the key KPI that should be included?